To submit an article online, and to check the status of your submission, you need to have an account with Journal of the Belgian Society of Radiology

-If you are not a member of the Belgian Society of Radiology, you will be asked to pay an Article Publication Charge (APC) of £220 to cover publications costs, which can normally be sourced from your funder or institution.
+If you are not a member of the Belgian Society of Radiology and your article is accepted for publication, you will be asked to pay an Article Publication Charge (APC) of £450 to cover publications costs.
+This can normally be sourced from your funder or institution.
 This fee covers all publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc) and ensures that all of the content is fully open access.
 This approach maximises the potential readership of publications and allows the journal to be run in a sustainable way.
 For a breakdown of costs, please click here.

 If you are a member of the Belgian Society of Radiology, you do not need to pay the APC.
 Please state your membership status in your cover letter on submission.